inacta/platformserviceconfiguration-maven-plugin/README.md

 ### Postgres

-Create a user and a database:
+Create a user, a database and apply SQL scripts:

     <profile>
       <id>configurePostgres</id>